-2000 and 2001 Convertible Notes - During 2001 and 2000, the Company issued approximately \$1,036,000 and \$285,000 of convertible notes, respectively.
+2000 and 2001 Convertible Notes

+During 2001 and 2000, the Company issued \$1,036,000 and \$285,000 of convertible notes, respectively.
 In August 2001, the Company offered warrants to holders of its outstanding convertible notes as an inducement to convert the notes prior to the maturity.
-Holders representing approximately \$1,126,000 of the outstanding principal and accrued interest chose to convert at a conversion price of \$2.00 per share and received 598,229 common shares and 562,801 warrants.
+Holders representing \$1,126,000 of the outstanding principal and accrued interest chose to convert at a conversion price of \$2.00 per share and received 598,229 common shares and 562,801 warrants.
 The unexercised warrants expired in 2005.
-As described in Note 7, the Company valued the warrants at approximately \$503,000 using the Black-Scholes option-pricing model, and recorded such value as a debt conversion in 2001.
+As described in Note 7, the Company valued the warrants at \$503,000 using the Black-Scholes option-pricing model, and recorded such value as a debt conversion in 2001.
 In addition, 110,000 warrants were issued to agents as part of this offering.
-Please see Note 7.
+See Note 6.

-In May 2002, the Company extended the maturity date on the approximately \$195,000 of convertible notes payable at December 31, 2001.
+In May 2002, the Company extended the maturity date on \$195,000 of convertible notes payable at December 31, 2001.
 In consideration for the extension, the holders received one-quarter of one share of the Company's common stock for each whole dollar amount of principal outstanding, or 48,750 shares of common stock.
-The Company deferred approximately \$171,000 in costs associated with the extension, based on the fair value of the Company's common stock of \$3.50 at the time of the extension.
+The Company deferred \$171,000 in costs associated with the extension, based on the fair value of the Company's common stock of \$3.50 at the time of the extension.
 These deferred convertible notes payable costs were amortized ratably over the twelve-month extended term of the notes, or until conversion.

-In June 2002, approximately \$80,000 in convertible notes payable and approximately \$10,000 in related accrued interest was converted into 45,128 shares of common stock.
-In October 2002, the Company settled convertible notes payable of approximately \$100,000 through a cash payment of approximately \$86,000 and conversion of approximately \$14,000 of principal into 7,000 shares of common stock pursuant to the original terms of the note.
-In addition, approximately \$17,000 of related accrued interest was repaid in cash.
-In 2003 the remaining approximately \$15,000 of convertible note payable was converted into common stock.

-During 2002, the remaining approximately \$167,000 of the deferred convertible notes payable extension costs was amortized to interest expense.
+In June 2002, \$80,000 in convertible notes payable and \$10,000 in related accrued interest was converted into 45,128 shares of common stock.
+In October 2002, the Company settled convertible notes payable of \$100,000 through a cash payment of \$86,000 and conversion of \$14,000 of principal into 7,000 shares of common stock pursuant to the original terms of the note.
+In addition, \$17,000 of related accrued interest was repaid in cash.
+In 2003 the remaining \$15,000 of convertible note payable was converted into common stock.
+During 2002, the remaining \$167,000 of the deferred convertible notes payable extension costs was amortized to interest expense.

-October 2003, April 2004 and August 2004 "PIPE" Transactions - In connection with the October 2003 PIPE transaction, as described in Note 7, the Company issued 657,293 warrants (the "2003 Investor Warrants") with an initial exercise price of \$5.29 per share to the investors and 65,729 warrants (the "2003 Placement Agent Warrants") with an initial exercise price of \$6.86 per share to its placement agent.
+October 2003, April 2004 and August 2004 "PIPE" Transactions

+In connection with the October 2003 PIPE transaction, as described in Note 6, the Company issued 657,293 warrants (the "2003 Investor Warrants") with an initial exercise price of \$5.29 per share to the investors and 65,729 warrants (the "2003 Placement Agent Warrants") with an initial exercise price of \$6.86 per share to its placement agent.
 The exercise price of the warrants is subject to adjustment pursuant to anti-dilution and other provisions.
 The fair value of the 2003 Investor Warrants and the 2003 Placement Agent Warrants was determined based on a fair market value of the Company's common stock of \$5.29 per share.
-The 2003 Investor Warrants and 2003 Placement Agent Warrants were valued at approximately \$2,531,000 and \$191,000, respectively.
+The 2003 Investor Warrants and 2003 Placement Agent Warrants were valued at \$2,531,000 and \$191,000, respectively, using the relative fair value.
 The Company uses the Black-Scholes pricing model to value these warrants.
-The 2003 Investor Warrants and the 2003 Placement Agent Warrants were accounted for as freestanding derivative instruments in the consolidated balance sheet under the caption "Warrant Liabilities".
+The 2003 Investor Warrant Liabilities".
 Changes in fair value are recognized as either a gain or loss in the consolidated statement of operations under the caption "Change in fair value of warrant liabilities".
 On October 2, 2008 the 2003 Investor Warrants expired unexercised.
 The October 2003 Placement Agent Warrants expired unexercised in 2007.